-3 ways that you can support suck carbon from the air
+3 ways that you can support sucking extra carbon from the air

-Transforming the entire economy to get to net zero emissions, something that scientists say is necessary to avoid the worst impacts of climate change, will require massive and complicated transformations to nearly every aspect of society.
+Transforming the entire economy to get to net zero emissions, something that scientists say is necessary to avoid the worst impacts of climate change, will require massive and complicated transformations of nearly every aspect of society.
 But if you want to act on climate change now as an individual—and you’re already doing the main work of pressuring the government and companies to make systemic changes—it’s possible to subscribe to suck carbon dioxide out of the atmosphere and turn it into a rock that can be stored underground.

 The subscription is available on one of several new platforms that sell the service of carbon removal.
 “There’s absolutely been an influx of platforms that allow people to purchase either offsets or other types of credits focused on carbon removal,” says Giana Amador, cofounder and managing director at Carbon180, a nonprofit focused on the new industry of carbon removal.
-“I think is happening because, one, there’s just an increased interest in the solutions, and two, folks are trying to harness the power of individuals to really help scale some of the solutions.”
+“I think it’s happening because, one, there’s just an increased interest in the solutions, and two, folks are trying to harness the power of individuals to really help scale some of the solutions.”

 It’s critical to reduce emissions now, whether those emissions are coming from the world’s remaining coal power plants, the transportation system, or manufacturing.
 But the Intergovernmental Panel on Climate Change, the UN’s body of climate scientists, says that “negative emissions” solutions, which can remove carbon that’s already in the atmosphere, are also critical to get to safe CO2 levels.
 Those solutions, whether they involve replanting trees in forests or a technological solution, can also help cover some of the gap as some parts of the economy—like the airline industry—are slower to transition, says Amador.
 Here are three examples of new platforms that help quickly connect consumers with negative emissions.